Constant-depth circuits for Boolean functions and quantum memory devices using multi-qubit gates: Quantum memory architectures

 Starting from $|\psi_0\rangle|0\rangle^{\otimes \poly{n}}_{\mathtt{Aux}}$, where $|\psi_0\rangle := |\psi_\mathtt{I}\rangle|0\rangle^{\otimes\poly\log{n}}_{\mathtt{W}}|0\rangle_{\mathtt{A}}^{\otimes \log{n}}|0\rangle_{\mathtt{T}}^{\otimes \ell}|\psi_\mathtt{M}\rangle$, at each time step $t\in\{1,\dots, T\}$ we obtain the state $|\psi_t\rangle|0\rangle^{\otimes \poly{n}}_{\mathtt{Aux}} = C_t(|\psi_{t-1}\rangle|0\rangle^{\otimes \poly{n}}_{\mathtt{Aux}})$, where $|\psi_t\rangle\in \mathtt{I}\otimes \mathtt{W}\otimes \mathtt{A}\otimes \mathtt{T}\otimes \mathtt{M}$. \end{definition}

-We depict the architecture of a quantum processing unit with access to a quantum memory device in Figure~\ref{fig:qvonneumann}.
+We depict the architecture of a quantum processing unit with access to a quantum memory device in \Cref{fig:qvonneumann}.
 The address register $\mathtt{A}$ (shared by the $\mathsf{QPU}$ and $\mathsf{QMD}$) is used to select a unitary from $\mathcal{V}$ and apply it to the target and memory registers $\mathtt{T}$ and $\mathtt{M}$ with the help of the auxiliary register $\mathtt{Aux}$.
 Even though a call to the $\mathsf{QMD}$ might require gates from a universal gate set, we stress that the underlying quantum circuit implementing such a call is \emph{fixed}, i.e., does not change throughout the execution of a quantum algorithm by the $\mathsf{QPU}$, or even between different quantum algorithms.
 This allows for highly specialized circuits for the $\mathsf{QMD}$.

-Note that our definition of circuit size in Definition~\ref{def:qpu} differs slightly from the standard notion of circuit size (number of gates from $\mathcal{G}$) up to a factor of at most $2$.
-Note, moreover, that in our framework the address and target register locations are fixed.
-One could imagine a more general setting where the address and target registers are freely chosen from the workspace.
-This case can be handled by our model with minimal overhead, e.g.\ by performing $\ell$ $\mathsf{SWAP}$ gates to move the desired workspace qubits into the address or target register locations.
+We did not include measurements in our models of computation, but these can easily be performed on the output state $|\psi_T\rangle$ if desired.
+We do not fix the position of qubits within our architecture and thus allow for long-range interactions, generally through multi-qubit entangling gates like Fan-Out and $\mathsf{GT}$ gates (see \Cref{sec:multi-qubit_gates}).
+Our model, nonetheless, could be augmented with algorithms for efficiently moving and addressing qubits within physically realistic devices.
+In this direction, we point the reader to Ref.~\cite{beals2013efficient}.

+Note that our definition of circuit size in \Cref{def:qpu} differs slightly from the standard notion of circuit size (number of gates from $\mathcal{G}$) up to a factor of at most $2$.
 In this work, we focus on constant-depth circuits, and since the size of a constant-depth circuit is just a constant times the number of input qubits plus ancillary qubits, we shall specify only the input and the number of ancillae of a circuit, with its size thus being implicit.
 In the rest of the paper we assume that each memory cell has size $\ell=1$.

 A call to the $\mathsf{QMD}$ is defined by the function $\mathsf{V}$ and we shall often equate the quantum memory device with the unitary that it implements.
 In many applications, one is interested in some form of reading a specific entry from the memory, which corresponds to the special cases where the $\mathsf{V}(i)$ unitaries are made of controlled single-qubit gates, and to which the traditional $\QRAM$ belongs. \begin{definition}[$f$-$\mathsf{QRAM}$] Let $n\in\mathbb{N}$ be a power of $2$ and $f:\{0,1\}^{\log{n}} \to \mathcal{U}(\mathbb{C}^{2\times 2})$.
 An $f$-\emph{quantum random access memory} $(f\text{-}\QRAM)$ of memory size $n$ is a $\mathsf{QMD}$ with $\mathsf{V}(i) = \mathsf{C}_{\mathtt{M}_i}$-$f(i)_{\to\mathtt{T}}$, $\forall i\in[n]$.
 Equivalently, it is a $\mathsf{QMD}$ that maps